Your Guide to Automation Security: Protecting Your Business and Smart Home

 2. API Security and Secure Communication:

-• Encryption: All data transmitted between automated components and APIs must be encrypted in transit using strong protocols like TLS 1.3 to prevent eavesdropping.
+- Encryption: All conversations between your automated systems and APIs must be encrypted with something strong like TLS 1.3.
+This prevents anyone from eavesdropping.

 3. Secure Development and Code Integrity:

-• Static Application Security Testing (SAST): Automated tools that scan source code for known vulnerabilities before it is ever run.
+- Static Application Security Testing (SAST): Using tools to automatically scan your code for vulnerabilities before it's even run.

-• Dynamic Application Security Testing (DAST): Tools that test a running application or process for vulnerabilities, often by simulating attacks.
+- Dynamic Application Security Testing (DAST): Testing the running process by simulating real-world attacks.

-• Software Composition Analysis (SCA): Tools that scan for known vulnerabilities in open-source libraries and dependencies, which often make up the bulk of a modern application.
+- Software Composition Analysis (SCA): Finding vulnerabilities in the open-source libraries you use, which often make up most of your code.

 4. Comprehensive Logging, Monitoring, and Auditing: